 |vitamin A (g/cal)||23%|

 For more detail on how vitamins and minerals affect satiety individually, see:

-- The Effect of Minerals on Hunger, Appetite, and Satiety.
+- The Role of Minerals in Cravings, Hunger, Satiety and Health and

 Satiety Benefit of Micronutrient Ratios